syngenta/acai-docs/README.md

-# acai-js-docs
+# acai-docs

-Docs repo for the acai-js project
+Docs repo for landing page of acai project